 A student who wishes to qualify for an advanced degree with a major in electrical engineering should have as preparation for his graduate work background equivalent to that required for the B.S. in E.E. at Lehigh University.
 Research training or thesis credit equivalent to six semester hours is required by the department for the master's degree.
-Subject to approval by the departmental advisor.
-Masters degree programs may include as part of the "major," courses chosen from the 300- and 400-level offerings of other departments.
+Subject to approval by the departmental advisor, graduate degree programs may include as part of the "major," courses chosen from offerings of other departments.
+This is necessary in those cases where courses in physics and mathematics provide a foundation for advanced work.

 The laboratories of the Department are located in the James Ward Packard Laboratory of Electrical and Mechanical Engineering.
-Facilities for experimental work in electronics and communication include low-, medium-, high-, and microwave-frequency components; special research facilities are available for the study of semiconductor networks and digital functions.
-Students interested in power generation, transmission, and distribution have at their disposal equipment suitable for the study of high and low voltage transients on transmission lines and in machines.
-Power distribution problems may be studied on a 6-generator, a.c. network analyzer.
+Facilities for experimental work in electronics and communication include low-, medium-, high-, and microwave-frequency components; special research facilities are available for the study of semi-conductor networks and digital functions.
+A laboratory with ultra-high vacuum equipment is available for the study of semiconductor surfaces and the preparation of special devices.
+Students interested in problems related to power systems have at their disposal a 6-generator, a.c., network analyzer.

-E.E.
 401. Digital Systems (3)